Suppose it's finals week, and you're expected to solve the following equation:

 Before we part ways, there are a few more things you should know.
 You may someday find yourself looking at a complex equation with lots of different operations sandwiched between two parentheses.
 Maybe something like this:

-9 – (23 x 3 ÷ 18) x 4 + 52 = ?
+9 – ((2³ – 3) x 8) ÷ 6 = ?

-Here, you'd take care of the exponent first (i.e., the 2³), then handle the multiplication/division.
+Here, you'd take care of the exponent first (i.e., the 2³), then handle the subtraction in that set of parenthesis before moving on to the multiplication in the next level of parenthesis.
 Easy-peasy.
-(In case you're interested, the answer to the equation is 28 2/3, or 28.67 if you prefer decimals.)
+(In case you're interested, the answer to the equation is 2 1/3, or 2.33 if you prefer decimals.)